bolt/core/README.md

   - Run `composer install`
   - Run `npm install && npm run build`

-Alternatively, run `make install`, on a Linuxy system.
+Alternatively, run `make install`, on a UNIX-like system.

 It's on the roadmap for Beta 1 to provide a `composer create-project` install.